 As said, the numbers are rough and make you think your consumption habits.
 But sometimes numbers are easy to pass by, scroll over, and therefore, we need stories.

 The thing that moved me in this year’s campaign in a whole new way was the story Out Of Fashion.
 And the fact that in how different world we here in West live.
 I had the pleasure to meet Reet Aus, an Estonian fashion designer dedicated to slow fashion and upcycling and one of the makers of the document.
-Rather than making me feeling guilty, the document inspired, gave hope, was focused on solutions.
+Rather than making me feel guilty, the document was inspiring, gave hope, was focused on solutions.
 In it, Reet first wants to solve the origin of her Zara jeans but unexpectedly ends up in cooperation with a clothing factory Beximco.

 The current clothing industry produces fabric waste approximately 15-20 %.
 Thousands of factories in the third world produce not only clothing for big corporations but also thousand tons of toxic waste.
 The document handles these problems but the touching power of the documentary wasn’t the “waste department”, containing enormous piles of textile waste, it was the moment Reet visited the workers and then went to meet the global fashion brands.
 The pictures revealed in how completely different world the brands and the people in the factory’s production line live in.

-The designers design in the headquarters, the businessmen have their minds set on money.
+Designers design in the headquarters, the businessmen have their minds set on money.
 They don’t know how the production happens, they don’t know the amount of textile that is going to waste.
 The brands don’t have the understanding of the environmental, social and economical impact because they don’t visit the production places.
 Nor do we.

 The business logic of doing as much as possible as cheap as possible does not fit into our minds anymore.
 The core of Fashion Revolution and us, Weecos, is to stand against this unsustainable business logic.